jasonmcaffee/versus/tests/jmeter-results/db-operations/result.md

 Node was tested with clustering turned on and off.

-Go was slightly faster in terms of throughput, compared to Node with clustering.
+Go was ~10% faster in terms of throughput, compared to Node with clustering.

 Go had consistent response times, whereas Node tended to fluctuate.